Sucralosee/Sucralosee/README.md

 # Welcome to my portfolio repository! 👋

-This README serves as a central hub for all my projects, skills, and achievements.
-Feel free to explore the code, learn about my work, and get in touch if you'd like to collaborate.

 ## About Me
 ---------
 Hi!
 I'm Ben Louis, a passionate web/graphic designer and front-end developer.
 I focus on web and graphic design.
 I love learning new things and finding innovative solutions to problems.